Caduceus

 An Ouronet bridge

-Autonomic bridge between the Ouronet virtual blockchain and thirteen external chains.
+Autonomic bridge between the Ouronet virtual blockchain and fourteen external chains.
 Caduceus holds custody on the foreign side, listens for deposits, and mirrors value onto Ouronet as DPTF tokens.
 The reverse leg — burn on Ouronet, release on the foreign chain — runs on the same rails.

 What Caduceus is